Ohio Driving Laws for Seniors and Older Drivers

 How to Get a License Reinstated

-For information on how to get back a license that has been suspended or revoked in Ohio, contact the BMV's main office at 614-752-7500.
-If the license was suspended for medical reasons, the suspension will continue until it receives an acceptable Request for Statement of Physician or until necessary tests are passed.
+For information on how to get back a license that has been suspended or revoked in Ohio, contact the BMV by phone at 614-644-6268 or online via chat or email.
+If the license was suspended for medical reasons, the suspension will continue until the BMV receives an acceptable Form BMV 2310 Request for Statement of Physician, or until the driver passes all necessary tests.

 How to Get Parking Placards or License Plates for a Disabled Driver